-PURPOSE: To separate offenders who have suspected or confirmed infectious tuberculosis (TB) from other persons; to provide an environment that allows reduction of the concentration of droplet nuclei through various engineering methods; and to prevent the escape of droplet nuclei from such rooms into the corridor and other areas of the correctional facility using directional airflow.
+PURPOSE: To separate offenders who have suspected or confirmed infectious tuberculosis (TB) from other persons; to provide an environment that allows reduction of the concentration of droplet nuclei through various engineering methods; and to prevent the escape of droplet nuclei from such negative pressure isolation rooms into the corridor and other areas of the correctional facility using directional airflow.

 b) Hold non-irritating smoke near the bottom and approximately two inches in front of the door, or at the face of a grill, or other opening if the door has such a feature.
 Generate a small amount of smoke.

 c) Move the smoke generator along the bottom of the door.

 d) Observe the smoke traveling under the door and into the room, which indicates the room is under negative pressure.

 e) Observe, if the room is not under negative pressure, the smoke will be blown outward or remain stationary.

 4. Staff must check the pressure differential gauge daily (if the room is equipped with one) and document it on the room log with the date, time, and staff initials.

 5. If the room is not under negative pressure, the offender must continue to wear a mask until repairs are completed, and a successful smoke test is achieved.